Secret Key Rate Analysis of RIS-Assisted THz MIMO CV-QKD Systems under Access-Constrained Eavesdropping

-Another crucial aspect and requirement for next generation communication systems is improving the security and privacy of transmitted data.
-Traditional higher-layer encryption techniques based on the Rivest-Shamir-Adleman (RSA) algorithm have been proven to be inefficient and easily decodable utilizing Shor's algorithm, owing to the rapid technological advancements in quantum computing \cite{weedbrook2012gaussian, manzalini2020quantum}.
-Moreover, the development of quantum computers has resulted in the usage of algorithms for physical layer encryption, such as Diffie and Hellman, to be inefficient due to their capacity to yield solutions to computationally hard discrete logarithmic problems in a short time \cite{diffie1976new}.
-To overcome these challenges and enhance data privacy, quantum key distribution (QKD), a technique leveraging the underlying principles of quantum superposition and entanglement, has been proposed in the literature to offer versatile secure communication~\cite{8865103, 9845436, 9552894}.
+Another crucial aspect and requirement for next-generation communication systems is improving the security and privacy of transmitted data.
+Traditional higher-layer encryption techniques based on Public-key cryptosystems, such as Rivest-Shamir-Adleman (RSA) are vulnerable to quantum algorithms such as Shor’s algorithm when sufficiently large fault-tolerant quantum computers become available\cite{weedbrook2012gaussian, manzalini2020quantum}.
+Moreover, the development of quantum computers has made the use of algorithms for physical-layer encryption, such as Diffie-Hellman, inefficient, as they can yield solutions to computationally hard discrete logarithm problems in a short time \cite{diffie1976new}.
+To overcome these challenges and enhance data privacy, quantum key distribution (QKD), a technique that leverages the principles of quantum superposition and entanglement, has been proposed in the literature as a versatile secure communication technique~\cite {8865103, 9845436, 9552894}.